Best Cheap Health Insurance in Washington for 2026

 Best health insurance by plan tier

-Gold plans have expensive rates, but you pay less when you go to the hospital making them best for people who have ongoing illnesses.
+Gold plans often have expensive rates, but you pay less when you go to the hospital, making them best for people who have ongoing illnesses.
 Bronze plans have the cheapest rates, but you're responsible for a larger portion of the bill when you get care.
-Consider a Bronze plan if you're in good health and you can afford a large, unexpected bill.
+Consider a Bronze plan if you're in good health and can afford a large, unexpected bill.

-Silver health plans balance medium rates with middle-of-the-road costs you pay when you see a doctor.
-That makes Silver plans best for those with average medical needs.
+Silver health plans tend to balance medium rates with middle-of-the-road costs you pay when you see a doctor.
+That makes Silver plans generally best for those with average medical needs.
+However, Gold plans are cheaper, on average, than Silver plans in Washington for 2026, so be sure to compare all of your options.

 Plan tiers don't have anything to do with the types of medical services your plan pays for.

 A Gold and a Bronze plan may cover the exact same medical services and prescription drugs.
-Gold plans are a good choice if you have ongoing illnesses or disabilities, Silver plans are best for people with average medical needs and Bronze plans are a great option for healthy people who can afford a surprise hospital bill.
+Gold plans are a good choice if you have ongoing illnesses or disabilities, Silver plans might be best for people with average medical needs and a low income, and Bronze plans are a great option for healthy people who can afford a surprise hospital bill.

 Gold plans: Best if you have ongoing medical needs

-Gold plans have expensive monthly rates.
-But, you'll pay very little before your coverage starts because these plans have low deductibles and caps on how much you'll pay for medical care in a single year, called an out-of-pocket maximum.
+Gold plans often have expensive monthly rates.
+But you'll pay very little before your coverage starts because these plans tend to have a low deductible, as well as a low cap on how much you'll pay for medical care in a single year, called an out-of-pocket maximum.

-In addition, you may qualify for extra savings if you have a Silver health plan and you make less than about $38,000 per year ($78,000 per year for a family of four).
+In addition, you may qualify for extra savings if you have a Silver health plan and you make less than $39,125 per year ($80,375 per year for a family of four).

 Bronze plans: Best if you're healthy and have savings